Saraband is an award-winning independent publisher of outstanding fiction, nature and environmental writing, essays, life writing and pop culture.

 We publish across all print and digital formats, with ancillary content in our podcast, video and social channels.
 We are based in Salford, Manchester and are part of the Northern Fiction Alliance and members of Publishing Scotland, the Independent Publishers Guild and the Publishers Association.

-We hope you’ll enjoy browsing our website.
+We hope you’ll enjoy browsing our website and shop!

 Our history